 To receive authorization to use the designation, the candidate must meet education, examination, experience and ethics requirements, and pay an ongoing certification fee.
 The information relates specifically to CFP certification in the United States.

-In the United Kingdom, the CFP licence/designation is available to financial planners through membership of the Chartered Institute of Securities & Investment (CISI).
+In the United Kingdom, the CFP license/designation is available to financial planners through membership of the Chartered Institute of Securities & Investment (CISI).

 Registered Financial Consultant (RFC) ...
 The designation is awarded by the International Association of Registered Financial Consultants (IARFC) to those financial advisors who can meet the high standards of education, experience and integrity that are required of all its members.